Best Coffee places in downtown Reykjavik

 Iceland’s first and only cat coffeehouse.

-Perfect for families or simply if you are fond of cats around while you sip on you latte.
+Perfect for families or simply if you are fond of having cats around while you sip your latte.
 There is something relaxing about playing with kittens while enjoying a hot cup of chocolate in the cold of winter.
-They run a kitty adoption and rescue program so they take good care of the resident cats.
-If you want something to nibble on with your coffee I recommend their sourdough bread with your topping of choice.
+They run a kitty adoption and rescue program, so they take good care of the resident cats.
+If you want something to nibble on with your coffee, I recommend their sourdough bread with your topping of choice.
+If you don’t have time to make a special trip to visit the cats, we recommend our Reykjavik CatWalk tour – which includes a visit there.

 Opening hours: